Prepare for Your Job Search

 - Versatile Ph.D., a forum to help currently enrolled Ph.D. students in the humanities, social science, and STEM disciplines identify and prepare for non-academic careers.

 - Explore ImaginePhD, a free online career exploration, and planning tool for Ph.D. students and postdoctoral scholars in the humanities and social sciences.

 2. Build your network.

 - Cultivate relationships with your professors, classmates, potential employers and alumni.
-Join the Career Network.
+Join the Trojan Network.